-But in 2023, a new couple took it over, HM (Hatchery Mom) and HD (Hatchery Dad).
-In late February, HM laid two eggs.
+In 2021, humans from Decorah's Raptor Resource Project rebuilt the original nest, which had deteriorated, hoping to lure Mom and DM2 back to the fish hatchery and its Decorah Eagle Cam.
+Instead, a new couple took it over, HM (Hatchery Mom) and HD (Hatchery Dad).
+In late February 2023, HM laid two eggs.

-A second webcam focuses on another country nest called Decorah North, where the original eagles were known as Mr. and Mrs. North.
+A third webcam focuses on a country nest called Decorah North, where the original eagles were known as Mr. and Mrs. North.

 The 2018 nesting season was disastrous, with a first egg collapsing.
 A second, late laying produced two eaglets who died of a black-fly strike in their first week.

 Mr. North returned to the nest the next year with a new mate, dubbed DNF for Decorah North Female.
 This pair has been more successful, with DNF laying two eggs in mid-February and hatching them in March.
 In 2022, both eaglets successfully fledged.

 But in 2023, just as DNF began to lay eggs, multiple eagle intruders appeared.
 On Feb.
 23, she stopped incubating her sole egg to focus on defense.
 Mr. North did the job valiantly until March 16, when he, too, abandoned the egg, leaving it buried in snow.